Amanieu/regalloc3/README.md

 - `arbitrary`: Support for generating randomized functions for testing.
 - `trace-log`: Enables detailed logging which can be somewhat expensive and very verbose.

+## Debugging register allocation issues

+Regalloc3 includes many utlities for debugging issues related to register allocation.
+The very first thing that you should do if you encounter any issues is to check that your `Function` and `RegInfo` implementations both pass the validation functions under the `debug_utils` module.

+If this doesn't solve your issues then you can dump these to a text format using `DisplayRegInfo` and `DisplayFunction` which can then be passed to `regalloc3-tool` for further debugging.

 ## License

 Licensed under either of: